What are the plan B rules and when do they come into force?

 Boris Johnson has announced that plan B measures will be in force in England from next week to limit the spread of the omicron Covid variant.

-At a Downing Street press conference, the prime minister warned it is clear the new strain is “growing much faster” than the delta variant.
+At a Downing Street press conference on Wednesday, the prime minister warned it is clear the new strain is “growing much faster” than the delta variant.

-Cases of omicron could be doubling every two or three days, he said as he announced new rules to slow its spread.
+Cases of omicron could be doubling every two or three days, Mr Johnson said, as he announced new rules to slow its spread.

 What are the plan B rules?

-Mandatory mask wearing will be extended to indoor public venues including cinemas, theatres and places of worship from Friday, but will not be required in pubs and restaurants.
+Mandatory mask-wearing - already ordered on public transport and in shops - will be extended to indoor public venues including cinemas, theatres and places of worship from Friday but will not be required in pubs and restaurants.

 Exceptions to wearing masks include when eating, drinking, exercising or singing, Mr Johnson said.